akashchgupta/freecodecamp-ebook/index.md

 </section>
 <hr>

-# 4. Basic HTML and HTML5
+# 4. Fill in the Blank with Placeholder Text

 ## Description
 <section id='description'>